tsenying/CarND-Vehicle-Detection/README.md

 The above example shows a larger pixels_per_cell size leads to lower detail captured.

 Different color spaces were investigated, including RGB, HSV, YUV, YCrCb as input to the HOG function.
-Varying HOG parameters were experimented.
+Varying HOG parameters were experimented with.

 #### Choice of HOG parameters
 HOG parameters include: